Syracuse Community Choir

 • Newcomers will be welcomed and advised where to find these things.

-We’re hoping to find folks who are willing to help with some early volunteer needs.
+We’re hoping to find people who are willing to help with some early volunteer needs.
 Can you lend a hand?

 Choir Besties